harris012/talos-cluster/README.md

 3. 🏆 **Congratulations** if all goes smooth you will have a Kubernetes cluster managed by Flux and your Git repository is driving the state of your cluster.

-4. 🧠 Now it's time to pause and go get some motel motor oil ☕ and admire you made it this far!

 ## 📣 Flux w/ Cloudflare post installation

 #### 🌐 Public DNS